atlantistechnology/sdt/README.md

 ## Tree-Sitter languages

 The widely used parser generator `Tree-sitter` has had a great many grammars designed for it.
 This tool is used by the Atom editor and by GitHub in its code highlighting and analysis facilities.
+As noted relative to Difftastic, these grammars are all at "some version of the language" rather than allowing an arbitrary version to be configued; however, by utilizing this tool, SDT gets support for 63 languages (at time of this writing; some grammars more complete than others).

-Installing the command-line tool `tree-sitter` requires building a project using Rust's `cargo` tool, and generating each grammar reqires that Node.js is installed.
+Installing the command-line tool `tree-sitter` requires building a project using Rust's `cargo` or Node.js' `npm`, and generating each grammar requires that Node.js is installed.
 A C compiler is also needed to build the core parser.

 There are a number of moving pieces needed to install each supported language, but the instructions in [the tree-sitter project